Stefanistkuhl/obsidianschule/thing/hitless video.md

 My initial plan for the any% was keeping the iron ball unupgraded for Morgott as he’s one of my favourite fights in the game and I wanted to do something cool in my run, plus fighting him with iron ball was the playstyle I was most comfortable with.
 But wait…doing +0 on Morgott wasn’t enough, I wanted an even bigger challenge, so I decided to buy the Battle Axe at Roundtable Hold to use it for Maliketh as well, another boss that I really love fighting.

-#### explaing the final routMy initial plan for the any% was keeping the iron ball unupgraded for Morgott as he’s one of my favourite fights in the game and I wanted to do something cool in my run, plus fighting him with iron ball was the playstyle I was most comfortable with.
+#### explaing the final route

+My initial plan for the any% was keeping the iron ball unupgraded for Morgott as he’s one of my favourite fights in the game and I wanted to do something cool in my run, plus fighting him with iron ball was the playstyle I was most comfortable with.
 But wait…doing +0 on Morgott wasn’t enough, I wanted an even bigger challenge, so I decided to buy the Battle Axe at Roundtable Hold to use it for Maliketh as well, another boss that I really love fighting.

-This idea was great on paper but had one tiny issue, if I can’t upgrade the Iron ball before defeating Morgott, what weapon should I use for the bosses prior? to use for margit, godrick and radahn (write names on screen here, instead of naming each one out) I wanted an option that was fast to grab, strong enough to carry me through the early game and with an enjoyable moveset, the weapon that matched all the criteria ended up being the Lordsworn’s Greatsword as you can get it right after talking to Melina at Gatefront which was suggested by Enfrax (Optional).
+This idea was great on paper but had one tiny issue, if I can’t upgrade the Iron ball before defeating Morgott, what weapon should I use for the bosses prior?
+(write names on screen here, instead of naming each one out)

+I wanted an option that was fast to grab, strong enough to carry me through the early game and with an enjoyable moveset, the weapon that matched all the criteria ended up being the Lordsworn’s Greatsword as you can get it right after talking to Melina at Gatefront which was suggested by Enfrax (Optional).
 And so, I had the plan to fight all bosses before Morgott with the Lordsworn’s Greatsword, I also considered fighting Goldfrey with the unupgraded iron ball as well, but that turned out to be horrible because his area was incredibly laggy so I quickly scrapped that idea.

 And because I was upgrading two different weapons; the Lordsworn Greatsword before Morgott and the Iron Ball after, I had to go through the Raya Lucaria Cave to defeat the Crystalian boss there and unlock the Smithing Bell Bearing.
 I kept overthinking the strategies against the boss.
 I tried backstabbing him to death. then I tried to get a stance break with Rogier’s Rapier, not knowing that the poise values were nerfed so I ended up panicking and using memory of grace when he didn’t get staggered in two charged attacks.
 [Crystalian boneout](https://www.youtube.com/clip/Ugkxbub1ayZT22DFeFd0OrjHw9yC9T5V3qRx)

 The entirety of the crystal cave fiasco brought many stupid hits with it the dumbest of them being hit by a rune bear under the academy gate, which I didn’t know existed before.